Median Stormwater Management Practices

 • For vegetated practices, a minimum ponding depth of 3 inches at the center of the median, with a maximum 3:1 side slope around the edges, is recommended

 • Consider permeable pavement wherever safe and feasible.
-See Permeable Interlocking Concrete Paver (PICP) and Pervious Concrete in the Materials chapter
+See Permeable Interlocking Concrete Paver (PICP) and Precast Porous Concrete Panel in the Materials chapter

 Plants